stubobis1/Archipelago/worlds/poe/docs/en_Path of Exile.md

 **Note: these instructions will be with Windows in mind!** Other operating systems may vary.

 ### Before We Begin, you will need:
 * Path of Exile installed and playable.
-You can [download it from their main website.](https://www.pathofexile.com)
+You can [download it for free here!](https://www.pathofexile.com)
 * Python 3.12 installed (Python 3.13 will not work).
 You can [download that here.](https://www.python.org/downloads/release/python-31210)
 Both of those have their own steps, and I believe in you to get them sorted out.
 * Your Path of Exile's `Client.txt` file path.